muhai-project/marl_language_games/README.md

 ## Unit tests

-This repository provides unit tests (with pytest) for the `emrl` package in the `tests/` folder.
-The conda environment associated with the `environment.yml` installs `pytest` and `coverage`.
-The tests can be run with `pytest --cov-config=setup.cfg` in the command-line.
-Afterwards, a code coverage report is available in `htmlcov`.
+This repository provides unit tests (with pytest) for the `marl_language_games` package in the `tests/` folder.
+The conda environment associated with the `environment.yml` installs `pytest`.
+The tests can be run with `pytest` in the command-line.